iPad 8 LTE Battery Replacement

 Step 106

-- Drop a few splashes of adhesive remover or high-concentration isopropyl alcohol along the right edge of the battery.
-This will help loosen things up for the next step.
+- Gently drip a few drops of adhesive remover or some strong isopropyl alcohol along the right edge of the battery.

 Step 107

-- Drop a few beads of adhesive remover or some high-strength isopropyl alcohol right along the top edge of the battery.
-It's like giving your device a little spa treatment before we get to the real work!
+- Drip a few drops of adhesive remover or high-strength isopropyl alcohol along the top edge of the battery to get things moving.

 Step 108

-- Slide a plastic card gently into the bottom right corner of the battery to get things moving.
+- Slide a plastic card in at the bottom right corner of the battery to get things moving.

 Tools Used